Criminology (CRIM)

 CRIM 2355 3 credits

 Students will analyze the issue of police accountability and address the social, political, organizational, and psychological factors that contribute to police deviance.
-They will examine corruption, perjury, the use of excessive force, and personal or family repercussions of work pressures.
-Students will also examine systemic racial, gender, and class discrimination and society's response to police deviance.
+They will examine the areas of police misconduct, police corruption, police breach of trust, the use of excessive force, and personal or family repercussions of work pressures.
+Students will also examine systemic racial, gender, and class discrimination and society's response to police misconduct.
 They will spend time analyzing the unique Canadian aspects of this topic.
+Note: CRIM 2211 (Introduction to Policing) is not a pre-requisite for this course but may be useful for students to take prior to enrollment in the course.

 Level: UG